rossetti/KSLBook/docs/02-Chapter2.md

 the streams.
 In other words, this method should act as if `nextRNStream()` was not called but advance the underlying stream mechanism as if $n$ streams had been provided.
 * `resetRNStreamSequence()` - Causes the random number stream provider to act as if has never created any streams.
 Thus, the next call to `nextRNStream()` will return the $1^{st}$ stream.

 The random number stream provider also facilitates the control of all streams that have been created.
-This functionality is similar to how the position within an individual stream can be manipulated, except the provider performs the functionality on *all streams* that it has provided The following methods perform this function.
+This functionality is similar to how the position within an individual stream can be manipulated, except the provider performs the functionality on *all streams* that it has provided The following methods perform this functionality.

 * `resetAllStreamsToStart()` - resets all created streams to the start of their stream.
 * `resetAllStreamsToStartOfCurrentSubStream()` - resets all created streams to the start of their current sub-stream.
 * `advanceAllStreamsToNextSubstream()` - advances all created streams to the start of their next sub-stream.
 * `setAllStreamsAntitheticOption(option: Boolean)` - changes all created streams to have their antithetic option either off = false or on = true.

 Many random number generators require the specification of a seed to start the generated sequence.
-Even though the generator within the KSL use seeds, there really is no need to utilize the seeds because of the well defined methods for moving within the streams.
+Even though the generator within the KSL uses seeds, there really is no need to specify the seeds because of the well defined methods for moving within the streams.
+However, if you really want to get into the details and specify seeds, the you should review the `RNStreamFactory` class, which directly implements the random number generator discussed in @ecuyer2002an.

 Now, let's illustrate how to create and manipulate streams.

 ### Creating and Using Streams {#ch2creatingStreams}
 To create a random number stream, the user must utilize an instance of `RNStreamProvider.`  This process is illustrated in in the following code.
 This code creates two instances of `RNStreamProvider` and gets the first stream from each instance.
 The instances of `RNStreamProvider` use the exact same underlying default seeds.
 Thus, they produce *exactly the same* sequence of streams.